 “I know, I know.
 I’ll get to it tomorrow.”
 I tell her as convincingly as I can muster.
 At this point of a long and tiring day, my efforts are futile and fall short.

-“You said that yesterday, mommy,” she says in a tone to that of a disgruntled employer to me, her slacking employee.
+“You said that yesterday, Mommy,” she says in a tone that is that of a disgruntled employer to me, her slacking employee.

 Sadly, she is right.
-I did tell her yesterday.
-And the day before that.
-And, yes, the day before that.
+I told her yesterday, the day before, and, yes, the day before that.
 You see my pattern.
 Her and I both know the tomorrow of cleaning will only come when I’ve been pushed to the absolute edge of it all.
-The edge being the point when cleaning is the only way I will be able to safely retrieve my child from the mess that is her room which she alone has created.
+The edge is the point when cleaning is the only way I will be able to safely retrieve my child from the mess that is her room, which she alone has created.

 After all, she is only seven years old, and cleaning for her age lasts a whopping fifteen seconds before she’s distracted by that Barbie over there or a random, lost LEGO piece over there.
-In essence, she is like me; showing interest in anything other than the daunting task at hand.
+She is like me, showing interest in anything other than the daunting task.

 Chores Hurt (But Have Benefits)